devHudi/gatsby-starter-hoodie/contents/posts/writing-guide/index.md

 You can publish multiple related documents in a series.
 The series set in Frontmatter is grouped together and shown at the top of the document.
 This can be useful for serialized documents with an order.
 Series documents are displayed in ascending order of creation date.

-The current document is also set in a series called `Getting started your blog with Hoodie`.
+The current document is also set in a series called `Getting started your blog with gatsby-starter-hoodie`.